Endarren/Unity_Resources/README.md

 # Unity_Resources
 A list of useful sites and pages for those working with the Unity Engine.
 These lists are still underwork.
 If you have any suggestions, please post them as an Issue and I will look into them.
+Because of the amount of items, I am breaking the lists into multiple pages.

 ## Table of Contents
 - [Tutorial Sites](#tutorial-sites)